khoakhongwibuuu/THHV-Bot/README.md

 npm install
 ```

-This command installs all packages listed in the `package.json` file `discord.js`.
+This command installs all packages listed in the `package.json` file such as `discord.js`.

 ### 3. Configure Environment Variables